- Browse Popular Online Universities

 In-House & Freelance Instructors

 The role that personal and pastoral support plays in an online student’s success cannot be overstated.
 However, academic support also plays a vital role in creating a supportive learning environment.

-Online institutions vary, but many utilize a combination of in-house and freelance tutors to create and deliver their courses.
-These tutors will be subject experts and will be able to give academic guidance and feedback at any point in the course.
+Online institutions vary, but many utilize a combination of in-house and freelance course instructors to create and deliver their courses.
+These instructors will be qualified subject experts and will be able to give academic guidance and feedback at any point in the course.

-Depending on the institution, your tutor should also be available for individual sessions, and you should also be able to contact your tutor directly.
-Individual sessions with your tutor will enable you to ask questions about topics covered within the course, and also to request further feedback on your progress and areas of development.
+Depending on the institution, your instructor should also be available for individual sessions, and you should also be able to contact your instructor directly.
+Individual sessions with your instructor will enable you to ask questions about topics covered within the course, and request further feedback on your progress and areas of development.